netobastos10/netobastos10/README.md

 ### Hi 👋
 I am student looking for opportunities and collabaration in projects related to application development.

 - 🐱‍🏍 Currrently, I work with Logistic Coordinator in segment of breway with nine years of experience.
-I have graduation in Logistic and posgraduated in management os peoples.
+I have graduation in Logistic and posgraduated in management of peoples.

 - 🔭 I’m currently studying and brushing up my data structures and algorithms skills regularly.